How VARs Can Build Dragon Copilot Pipeline from DMO and DAX Demand

 How can a reseller start a Dragon Copilot conversation?

-Start with workflow discovery.
+Start with a workflow planning review.
 Ask how providers document today, where time gets lost, whether after-hours charting remains an issue, and what the organization needs from implementation, training, governance, and support.

 How does eDist support Dragon Copilot reseller partners?

-eDist helps partners with enablement, sales conversations, services scoping, implementation support, training resources, professional services, and lifecycle support for healthcare documentation solutions.
+eDist helps partners with sales guidance, workflow planning, services scoping, implementation support, training resources, professional services, and lifecycle support for healthcare documentation solutions.

 Partner with eDist